notes on

 It’s about time.

 Specifically, it imagines the alternate timelines created as a result of trying to correct or change past events through repeated time travel.
+This is not a new idea by any means, but one with which I’ve forever been fascinated.

 The songs serve as vignettes of these different realities.
 They detail the multiple travels of a man and his machine to undo an event.
 We see the different lives and identities unfold; we witness the erosion of linear time, the unraveling of coherence, and the determination of love.